 Things to do in Camborne, Cornwall

-Trevithick Cottage, is a delightful thatched cottage, once home of Richard Trevithick, the famous engineer.
+Trevithick Cottage is a delightful thatched cottage, once the home of Richard Trevithick, the famous engineer.
 One room is preserved with memorabilia.